bloomberg/chromium.bb/native_client_sdk/src/doc/devguide/devcycle/debugging.rst

-If you cannot use the :ref:`Visual Studio add-in <visual_studio>`, or you want to use a debugger other than nacl-gdb, you must manually build your module as a Pepper plugin (sometimes referred to as a `"trusted
+If you cannot use the :ref:`Visual Studio add-in <visual_studio>`, or you want to use a debugger other than nacl-gdb, you must manually build your module as a Pepper plugin (sometimes referred to as a "`trusted
 <http://www.chromium.org/nativeclient/getting-started/getting-started-background-and-basics#TOC-Trusted-vs-Untrusted>`_"
 or "in-process" plugin).
 Pepper plugins (.DLL files on Windows; .so files on Linux; .bundle files on Mac) are loaded directly in either the Chrome renderer